Once upon a time in Western Europe, six countries decided to form an organisation called the European Coal and Steel Community or the ECSC.

 2. But it started out as a mere consultative body with no significant powers

-The European Parliament came from very humble beginnings.
+The European Parliament comes from very humble beginnings.
 During its infant years, it functioned simply as a consultative body without any real power except to supervise the High Authority.

 The first Common Assembly was composed of 78 appointees from the six member states of the ECSC.
 Its first president was Paul-Henri Spaak, former Prime Minister of Belgium.